shoelace-style/shoelace/docs/components/form.md

 ### Custom Validation

-To create a custom validation error, use the `customValidity` prop.
-The form will not be submitted when this prop is set to anything other than an empty string, and its value will be shown by the browser as the error message.
+To create a custom validation error, use the `setCustomValidity` method.
+The form will not be submitted when this method is called with anything other than an empty string, and its message will be shown by the browser as the error message.

 ```html preview
 <sl-form class="input-validation-custom">